Peace journalism: Feedback loop

 Effective non-violent bridge building between communities such as the Hand in Hand Arab/Jewish school network in Israel, are routinely ignored in war journalism coverage.
 Non-violent initiatives illustrate what can be possible through peaceful responses to conflict but this information is artificially "filtered out" through the coverage biases of war journalism.
-Parties are therefore presented with a biassed picture of the entire conflict, favouring violent responses to the conflict.
+Parties are therefore presented with a biased picture of the entire conflict, favouring violent responses to the conflict.
 Parties are led to believe that that violence is the only way their needs can be met, thereby reinforcing and escalating cycles of dangerous retaliation between groups.
 Peace journalism would also charge that this pattern of conventional conflict reporting submerges the emotional cost of violent conflict and therefore makes the psychological aspects of cycles of revenge subtle, and so more difficult to prevent.

 All of this missed information could represent a crucial movement away from violence, as the only option for threatened groups towards peace.
 But only if they are not hidden by journalistic assumptions that they are irrelevant, and should not be reported.
 This is of special concern, given that the collective trauma suffered by a population, and the fear that this generates, can lead to a reduced capacity for decision making and action.